- August 3, 2020

 Our team provides complete and ongoing services for those who wish to obtain residency in Belgium.
 In this article, we answer some common questions and briefly outline the general application process.
 Please keep in mind that our team is ready to answer any detailed questions that may apply in your particular case.

-How can an EU national obtain residency in Belgium?
+How can an EU national obtain a Belgium residence permit?

 The Belgium immigration process starts with a temporary residence permit.
 For EU citizens, the right of free travel within the Union, as well as their granted ability to seek employment in a Member State, may make the process a little simpler than for non-EU nationals.